Online and quasi-online colorings of wedges and intervals: Quasi-online coloring intervals

-\begin{proof} Let $\{I_t\}_{t=1}^{n}$ be the given enumeration of the intervals to be quasi-online colored.
-We first build the forest and then show that the coloring defined by this forest works.
-As we build the forest we will maintain also a set of intervals, called the active intervals (not necessarily a subset of the given set of intervals).
-At any time $t$ the vertices of the actual forest correspond to the intervals of $\{I_t\}_{t=1}^{n}$ and the set of current or past active intervals.
-The set of active intervals will change during the process, but we maintain that the following properties hold any time. \begin{enumerate} \item Every point of the line is covered by at most two active intervals. \item No active interval contains another active interval. \item A point is either forced by the labelling to be contained in original intervals of different colors or it is contained in the same number of active intervals as original intervals, and additionally the labelling forces these original intervals to have the same colors as these active intervals. \item Each tree in the forest contains exactly one vertex that corresponds to an active interval. \end{enumerate}
+\begin{enumerate} \item Every point of the line is covered by at most two active intervals. \item No active interval contains another active interval. \item For any point on the line (at least) one of the following holds. \begin{itemize} \item[(a)] The point is contained in the same number of active intervals as original intervals, and additionally the labelling forces these original intervals and these active intervals to have the same set of colors. \item[(b)] The labelling forces that the point is contained in original intervals of different colors. \end{itemize} \item The graph is a forest and each tree in the forest contains exactly one vertex that corresponds to an active interval. \end{enumerate}

-The last property ensures that a coloring of the active intervals determines a unique coloring of all the intervals which is compatible with the labelling of the forest.
+During the forest-building process for an arbitrary point property 3(a) will hold until some moment and then property 3(b) will hold from that moment on.
+Note that if for some point property 3(b) holds, then it will remain so later, as adding vertices and edges to the graph cannot ruin property 3(b).
+By property 1, this will guarantee that points in at least $3$ original intervals are contained in both colors.
+Property 4 ensures that a coloring of the active intervals determines a unique coloring of all the intervals, such that this coloring is compatible with the labelling of the forest.
+Property 2 is a technical condition.

-Note that in the third property one or two of the original intervals can actually coincide with one or two of the active intervals.